xanadu314/deepSep/README.md

 # OR

-# Option 2: Pass a FASTA file (recommended for long sequences)
+# Option 2: Pass a FASTA file (recommended for long sequence)
 python prediction/main.py \
     -sequence_file [/path/to/your_sequence.fasta] \
     -diamond_program_path [path_to_diamond_program]